Part of the TeachMe Series

 If the T-helper cell has already been primed to that specific antigen, it will become activated.
 Subsequently, it releases chemokines to recruit macrophages and cytokines such as interferon-γ to activate them.

-This reaction is also known as delayed-type hypersensitivity due to its characteristic longer time period to appear following antigen exposure.
+This reaction is also known as delayed-type hypersensitivity due to its characteristic prolonged time to appear following antigen exposure.
 The reaction takes longer than all other types because of the length of time required to recruit cells to the site of exposure – around 24 to 72 hours.

 Clinical Relevance – Contact Dermatitis